alaninmcr/ro-crate/docs/1.1-RC2/terminology.md

 _RO-Crate Website_: Human-readable HTML pages which describe the RO-Crate (i.e. the _Root Data Entity_, its _Data Entities_ and _Context Entities_), with a home-page at `ro-crate-preview.html` (any additional files reside in `ro-crate-preview_files/`)

-_Entity_: An identified object, which have a given _type_ and may be described using a set of _properties_.
+_Entity_: An identified object, which has a given _type_ and may be described using a set of _properties_.

 _Type_: A classification of objects or their descriptions.
 The type (or _class_) is identified by a _URI_, mapped to a _key_ by _JSON-LD_.